froelofs/inquisitive-semantics/_courses/2024-amsterdam.md

       </td>
       <td>
-        Discussion of the results of the data collection exercise: everyone presents 4 minute overview of their own findings, Tomasz presents some preliminary comparative results
+        Discussion of the results of the data collection exercise: everyone presents an overview of their own findings, Tomasz presents some preliminary comparative results
       </td>
       <td> Students + Tomasz</td>
     </tr>